-CINE II0 The Non-Fiction Film
+CINE 110 The Non-Fiction Film 3 hours lecture

 Recommended preparation: CINE 100

 A study of the complete spectrum of this vital genre, including the documentary, political propaganda, personal poetic statement, and travel record.
 The contributions of important filmmakers such as Ken Burns, Robert Flaherty, John Grierson, D.A.
 Pennebaker, Ricky Leacock, Albert and David Maysles, Michael Moore and Frederick Wiseman will be discussed.
 Significant non-fiction films from the beginning of film to the present will be screened.